15 Types of Butterflies in Colorado

 They also have a distinctive orange spot on their lower wings, which adds to their overall beauty.

-In Colorado, the Pipevine Swallowtail is considered a rare species, and sightings of these butterflies are always a cause for excitement among butterfly enthusiasts.
+In Colorado, the Pipevine Swallowtail is considered a rare species, and sightings of these butterflies are always exciting for butterfly enthusiasts.

 Despite their rarity, they play an important role in the ecosystem as pollinators, helping to ensure the survival of various plant species.

-If you’re lucky enough to spot a Pipevine Swallowtail in Colorado, take a moment to appreciate their beauty and the important role they play in the natural world.
+If you’re lucky enough to spot a Pipevine Swallowtail in Colorado, take a moment to appreciate its beauty and the important role it plays in the natural world.

 15. Rocky Mountain Parnassian